RWS/studio-api-docs/apiconcepts/filetypesupport/implementing_the_ui_controller_class.md

     "QuickInserts_Settings",
 };
 ```
-***

-**WinFormSettingsPageIds** specifies the ids of the settings pages to be associated with a file type plug-in.
-Here we added **SimpleText_Settings** so that this file type settings page is associated with this file type plug-in.
-This code was added in an earlier chapter and so should not be added again.
+`WinFormSettingsPageIds` specifies the IDs of the settings pages to associate with a file type plug-in.
+Here, `SimpleText_Settings` associates this settings page with this file type plug-in.
+(This code was added in an earlier section and should not be repeated.)

-After adding this file type settings page, the file type plug-in UI becomes available in the File Type Manager.
+After adding this file type settings page, the file type plug-in UI becomes available in the File Type Manager:

 ![LockProdCodesPage](images/LockProdCodesPage.jpg)

-Putting it All Together
+## Putting It All Together
---

-All put together, your user interface controller class should now look as shown below:
+Your user interface controller class should now look as follows:

 # [C#](#tab/tabid-6)
 ```cs